Historical Background of the Constitution

 The East India Company and the Genesis of British Indian Law

-The East India Company was granted a Royal Charter by Queen Elizabeth I on 31 December 1600, giving it monopoly over Eastern trade.
-For over 150 years, it operated primarily as a commercial enterprise.
-The decisive transformation came with the Battle of Plassey (1757) and the Treaty of Allahabad (1765), when the Company obtained the Diwani (revenue collection rights) of Bengal, Bihar, and Orissa from Mughal Emperor Shah Alam II.
-This made the EIC a territorial power exercising governmental functions — collecting revenue, administering justice, and maintaining armies — without any parliamentary oversight.
-The resulting corruption, misgovernance, and Bengal Famine of 1770 (which killed an estimated one-third of Bengal's population) alarmed the British Parliament.
-Select Committee and Secret Committee reports in 1772 exposed the Company's maladministration.
-It was in this context that Parliament first intervened to regulate the Company's affairs through the Regulating Act of 1773 — marking the beginning of constitutional history for British India.
-The significance lies in the principle established: a private commercial body exercising sovereign functions must be subject to parliamentary control — a principle that evolved over the next 175 years into full British parliamentary sovereignty over India, and ultimately into the Indian people's sovereignty over their own Constitution.
+The East India Company received its Royal Charter from Queen Elizabeth I on 31 December 1600 — monopoly over Eastern trade.
+For 150+ years it remained purely commercial.
+The turning point came with the Battle of Plassey (1757) and Treaty of Allahabad (1765).
+The Company obtained Diwani rights of Bengal, Bihar, and Orissa from Mughal Emperor Shah Alam II.
+A trading company became a territorial power overnight — collecting revenue, running courts, maintaining armies — with zero parliamentary oversight.
+Corruption, misgovernance, and the Bengal Famine of 1770 (killing roughly one-third of Bengal's population) forced Parliament to act.
+Select and Secret Committee reports (1772) exposed the rot.
+Parliament responded with the Regulating Act of 1773.
+The core principle: a private body exercising sovereign functions must answer to Parliament.
+This evolved over 175 years into the Indian people's sovereignty over their own Constitution.

 The Regulating Act of 1773 — First Step Toward Central Administration